“No way, son. I worked hard for that money. I’m not about to gamble it away in the stock market.”

-Of course, the only possible way to earn 10 percent on your savings is to take some risk by investing in things that might not work out.
+Of course, the only possible way to earn 10% on your savings is to take some risk by investing in things that might not work out.

 From investing in stocks to skydiving to asking someone out on a date, fear is not your friend.
-Here are seven universal principles that will help you keep it to a minimum.
+Here are some universal principles that will help you keep it to a minimum.

 1. Understand what you’re doing

 If you’re going to invest in stocks, invest your time before investing a dime.
 Talk to people you know who have more experience.
 Learn what makes markets, and stocks, move up and down.
 Studying history will help you understand and predict the future.

 So will understanding the rules of the game.
 And one rule of this game is that stocks will go down as well as up.